 Chair – Carmel Harrington

-Sunday Times Bestseller, Carmel Harrington is an award winning author from Co.
-Wexford, translated into eight languages.
-2017 novels include the official ITV UK bestseller Cold Feet The Lost Years & The Woman at 72 Derry Lane, which remained in the Irish top 10 for five weeks.
-A multi award winning author, she has also been shortlisted for a 2016 BGE Irish Book Award.
-She is a regular on Irish TV on TV3’s Elaine Show.
+Carmel Harrington is a Sunday Times Bestseller, her six novels are published internationally and are translated into eight languages to date.
+Latest novels include the official ITV UK bestseller Cold Feet The Lost Years & The Woman at 72 Derry Lane, which remained in the Irish top 10 for twelve weeks.
+A multi-award-winning author, she has also been shortlisted two years running for a BGE Irish Book Award, in 2016 and 2017.
+She is also a regular on Irish TV on TV3’s Elaine Show and previously, Midday.
 For more information, visit www.carmelharrington.com

 Vice Chair – Caroline Busher